 For these bunnies I used Lion Brand's Homespun Thick and Quick which honestly worked out even better than I hoped.
 This yarn is nice and chunky which means even the large crochet bunny toy only took a few hours to make.

-Another reason this pattern a good use of fuzzy yarn is that it's not important to keep a perfect stitch count.
+Another reason this pattern is a good use of fuzzy yarn (even for beginners!) is that it’s not important to keep a perfect stitch count.
 If you lose a stitch or pick up an extra one along the way, your little bunny will be just fine.
-This is another reason this free crochet bunny pattern is perfect for beginners.

-I know many of us are at home, possibly with limited financial resources right now.
-Luckily this crochet bunny pattern can really easily be made with any yarn you have on hand.
+Luckily this crochet bunny pattern can easily be made with any yarn you have on hand.

-How to Crochet a Bunny From a Rectangle - free pattern + tutorial
+Crochet a Bunny From a Rectangle – Free Pattern

 Purchase the ad-free, printable PDF here.